RANCE

 CANNES

-The one thing you must demand of your hotel in Cannes is a marvellous view.
-At The Majestic this is pas de problème, for many of the hotel’s 305 rooms possess exactly that.
-Indeed, the panorama they share – of the glistening sea, of the palm trees, of the fort on the hill in the Old Town and of the yachts, pristine and white, gently swaying to the rhythm of the waves – was there for me, too, from the balconies of room 624.
-On the sixth floor, this was a Junior Suite Sea View, and therefore, according to season, 488 to 1,200 euros a night for two.
-For stylish accommodation in the best location, this is good value.
+The one thing you must have in Cannes is a marvellous view.
+At the Majestic this is pas de problème, for most of the hotel’s 305 rooms possess exactly that.
+Indeed, the panorama they share – of the glistening sea, of the palm trees and of the white yachts gently swaying to the rhythm of the waves – was there for me, too, from the window of my Sea View Junior Suite (from 639€ a night for two, according to season, breakfast extra).

 ADDRESSES